L3MON4D3/LuaSnip/DOC.md

 # Events

 Events can be used to react to some action inside snippets.
-These callbacks can be defined per snippet (`callbacks`-key in snippet constructor) or globally (autocommand).
+These callbacks can be defined per snippet (`callbacks`-key in snippet constructor), per-node by passing them as `node_callbacks` in `node_opts`, or globally (autocommand).

 `callbacks`: `fn(node[, event_args]) -> event_res`
-All callbacks get the `node` associated with the event and event-specific optional arguments, `event_args`.
+All callbacks receive the `node` associated with the event and event-specific optional arguments, `event_args`.
 `event_res` is only used in one event, `pre_expand`, where some properties of the snippet can be changed.
+If multiple callbacks return `event_res`, we only guarantee that one of them will be effective, not all of them.

 `autocommand`:
 Luasnip uses `User`-events.
 Autocommands for these can be registered using